Federated Search v2

 One Bucket/Container Path per Dataset

-Each v2 federated Dataset supports only one bucket/container path.
+Each v2 Dataset on Amazon S3, Azure Blob Storage, or Cribl Lake supports only one bucket/container path.
 Creating multiple paths via the API will cause search errors.

 You can add multiple filters to that path to handle different file types (e.g., JSON and CSV).
 Filters are applied in order, so place specific patterns before general ones.